 2. Who runs the classes?

-Clinical Pilates is taught under close supervision in a small group environment of up to 3 participants.
-We are fully equipped with state of the art Pilates equipment such as the reformer and trapeze table, which are tension adjustable and mechanically designed to assist with your movement control and muscle coordination in positions of minimal load to your joints during the initial periods.
+Physiotherapy exercise classes are taught under close supervision in a small group environment of up to 3 participants.
+Our gymnasium is equipped with rehabilitative equipment and state of the art Pilates machines such as the reformer and trapeze table, which are tension adjustable and mechanically designed to assist with your movement control and muscle coordination in positions of minimal load to your joints during the initial periods.
 Once you are well connected to the new biomechanical changes, we will challenge you with functional and/or sports related activities which are more dynamic and require greater muscle coordination.
 You will also receive ongoing home exercises throughout the programme to continually improve your movement control and maintain the progress in flexibility and strength achieved from the classes.

 4. How is it beneficial?

 Our physiotherapy exercise classes use ‘Clinical Pilates’ principles to correct your muscle imbalances and improve your body awareness in posture and movement.
 This allows you to move efficiently with less strain to your joints and fatigue to your surrounding muscles.
 As the programme is individualised, physiotherapy exercise classes are suitable for people of any age or fitness level.
 Physiotherapy exercise classes are beneficial for:

 - Fast tracking the rehabilitation of current injuries

 - Preventing injuries by correcting the areas of weakness and instability in your body